Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 In fact, and given that our pores are sealed, it’s unlikely that the aluminium is even able to access our blood or lymphatic systems.

-Thirdly, a common narrative around antiperspirants seems to be that in blocking your sweat glands, you are preventing your body from detoxifying and getting rid of the bad.
+Thirdly, a common narrative around antiperspirants seems to be that in blocking your sweat glands, you are preventing your body from detoxifying naturally.

 As a result, antiperspirants are trapping inside you an ever-growing mountain of nasty toxins that might – or could – cause an imbalance or illness.

-Again, after a little digging around, the conclusion on this was, well – again inconclusive.
-Whilst many medical professionals stressed that our sweat glands do not offer a ‘detoxifying’ function (like the liver or kidneys, perhaps) and release only salt and water, others were adamant that sweating was an important rite of passage when it came to our bodily nasties.
+Again, after a little digging around, the conclusion on this was, well, once again inconclusive.
+Whilst many medical professionals stressed that our sweat glands do not offer a ‘detoxifying’ function (like the liver or kidneys) and release only salt and water, others were adamant that sweating was an important rite of passage when it came to ridding your body of any nasties.

 Again, the jury appears to be out on this one.
 However, having experienced the odd instance in which the lymph nodes under my armpits have suddenly become painful and swollen (often after using a new antiperspirant), it makes sense that I might have been trapping an accumulation of – well, something.